dileepkumar9/Monitoring/README.md

 # Monitoring
-This repo covers monitoring like Prometheus and Grafana
+This repo covers monitoring tools like Prometheus and Grafana